IASH-National Museums Scotland Fellowship

 Who can apply?

-We warmly welcome applications from independent researchers, employees of Universities and other organisations engaged in research from around the world.
+We warmly welcome applications from independent researchers, employees of universities and other organisations engaged in research from around the world.
 Selection will be subject to the immigration rules governing the UK.
 Applicants should be employed for purposes including investigative research (or be an independent researcher) and have a suitable project or study to undertake using a specific collection.

 Applicants must have been awarded a doctorate at the time of application, and normally within the last three years; if you have not yet graduated, you must be able to produce a transcript, testamur, or a letter of completion/eligibility to graduate as part of your application.
 You should not have held a previous Fellowship at the Institute for Advanced Studies in the Humanities.
 Those who have held temporary and/or short-term appointments are eligible to apply.